hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 For example, the profile [AU PS Patient](StructureDefinition-au-ps-patient.html) requires support for the following choices `Patient.identifier` defined in [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html) to support Individual Healthcare Identifier (IHI), Medicare Card Number, Department of Veterans' Affairs (DVA) Number.
 When claiming conformance to the AU PS Patient Profile:
 - AU PS Producers **SHALL** correctly populate `Patient.identifier` with an IHI, or Medicare Care Number, or DVA Number, or any combination of them where the identifier is known.
 - AU PS Consumers **SHALL** consume Patient resource if `Patient.identifier` is present containing any valid value.
 A valid value may be an IHI, Medicare Care Number, or DVA Number identifier, or may be some other allowed identifier.
-The AU PS Consumer **SHOULD** display the value of each populated identifier type (IHI, Medicare Number, DVA Number, or some other identifier) when presenting the data from the resource to a human user.
+The AU PS Consumer **SHOULD** display the value of each populated identifier type (IHI, Medicare Number, DVA Number, or some other identifier) when presenting the data to a human user.

 Systems **MAY** support populating other identifiers, but this is not a requirement of AU PS.